cytoscape/py4cytoscape/doc/concepts.rst

 A sandbox can contain both files and directories (which can contain files and directories, too).

+Sandboxing applies to Notebooks running either either on a remote Jupyter server *or* a Jupyter server running on the Cytoscape workstation.
+Thus, workflows written for one environment can work seamlessly on the other.

 A useful side effect of sandboxing is that workflows that use them stand little chance of inadvertantly (or maliciously) corrupting the Cytoscape workstation's file system.
 This safety further encourages sharing of workflows between collaboratating researchers.